Los Angeles Goes Live: Performance Art in Southern California 1970-1983

 COMMISSIONED ARTISTS

-Debating Through the Arts: A Performance Art Event is based on a Model United Nations paradigm.
-During this interactive daylong event, artists and interested others will choose an issue about performance art today and a team, debate their point of view for an audience.
-Through a structure of debate, caucus and collaboration, artists are provided with an outlet to create and express their collective point of view on issues of import in performance today.
+Jerri Allyn and Inez Bush’s commission uses the Model United Nations paradigm as a performance score.
+During this interactive daylong event, artists and interested participants will choose an issue about performance art today from the issues listed below, join a team and debate their point of view for an audience.
+Through a structure of debate, caucus and creative collaboration, participants are provided with an outlet to create and express their respective points of view on important issues in performance art today.

 Cheri Gaulke